 We’ve never seen redeeming points for aspirational travel be made this accessible before — this makes it possible for anyone with points to plan their dream trip, even if they don’t have the knowledge.

-I’ll write a separate tutorial in the coming days about how to use point.me.
+I’ll write a separate tutorial about how to use point.me.
 Let me say that point.me isn’t perfect yet.
 I’d say it’s beyond a beta phase, but there are still some improvements to be made.
 For example, there will eventually be a multi-day search option, more partners will be supported, search speeds will be improved, etc. Just keep in mind the complexity of the searches being executed (the site makes it look easy, but it isn’t), and that these searches aren’t cheap to run.